107.1 Organization Policy on IRB Composition and OHSR Staff Qualifications

 The IRB may invite consultants with special expertise or experience in working with vulnerable populations to present information before the IRB or participate in meeting deliberations.
 If consultants are invited to provide information to the IRB, they may not serve in this capacity if they have a conflict of interest.
 Conflict of interest shall be defined in the same manner as that for IRB members.
 Consultants may not vote with the IRB.

 The IO will periodically assess the performance of individual members and will ask members to evaluate the performance of the Chairs and Co-Chairs.
 These assessments will be conducted by IRB member evaluation surveys.
-After review of the IRB member evaluation surveys, the IO will provide feedback on individual performance to general IRB members through either email or scheduled discussion.
-The IO will meet with the Chairs and Co-Chairs to provide feedback on their individual performance and any significant issues relating to their committee members.
+After review of the IRB member evaluation surveys, the IO and Associate Dean for Human Research Protections will provide feedback to the IRB Chairs/Co-Chairs on evaluation results at a meeting of the IRB Chairs and the Chairs will share evaluation results with IRB members at a Board meeting.
+Individual performance meetings will be held in the event of any significant issues relating to the performance of individual committee members or Chairs/Co-Chairs and may include the IRB Chairs, Associate Dean for Human Research Protections and IO as needed.
 Any adjustment in membership will be determined in the Spring of each year and as otherwise necessary.

 At a minimum, one nurse of the Johns Hopkins Health System will be appointed to a JHM IRB.